-- To edit the host name or IP address of an entry: - 1.
-Click the Edit icon corresponding to the host that you want to edit; the 'DNS Entry' screen appears. - 2.
+- To edit the host name or IP address of an entry: - Click the Edit \( \strict{\lambda} \) icon corresponding to the host that you want to edit; the 'DNS Entry' screen appears. - 2.
 If the host was manually added to the DNS Table, you can modify its host name and/or IP address.
 If it wasn't, you can only modify its host name. - 3.
-Click OK to save your changes. - To remove a host from the DNS table: - Click the Remove icon corresponding to the host that you want to delete; the entry is removed from the table. - To add a new ipv6 host computer to the DNS table or update it: - On the 'Network Connections' screen, select the required interface to update.
-Click the IPv6 tab. - 2.
-From the 'DNS Servers IPv6' drop-down list, select Use the following DNS Server Addresses, and then enter the primary and secondary DNS Servers.
+Click OK to save your changes. - > To remove a host from the DNS table: - Click the Remove icon corresponding to the host that you want to delete; the entry is removed from the table.

-18.3 Configuring Dynamic DNS
+16.3 Configuring Dynamic DNS